---

 ## DTC Ecommerce Brand (Art/Deco)

-**A contemporary deco DTC brand with $2M-$5M annual GMV achieved a 19.2% AI visibility rate within 63 days, up from an initial 5.8%.** This growth included a 137% increase in non-branded product citations and a 58% rise in AI-driven referral traffic.
-Data shows that 14% of new buyers were influenced by AI search results for tracked prompts such as "buy contemporary art online" and "affordable art pieces for collectors."
+A DTC brand selling contemporary deco to international collectors ($2M-$5M annual GMV) saw AI visibility in art shopping prompts grow from 5.8% to 19.2% over 63 days.
+Non-branded product citations increased 137%, and AI-driven referral traffic rose 58%.
+Data shows 14% of new buyers were influenced by AI search for prompts like "buy contemporary art online" and "affordable art pieces for collectors."

 | Trigger | Risk | Required Action |